 The plan administrator is authorized to grant stock options, including both incentive stock options and non-qualified stock options.
 In addition, the plan administrator is authorized to grant stock appreciation rights, which entitle the participant to receive the appreciation in our common stock between the grant date and the exercise date of the stock appreciation right.
 The plan administrator determines the exercise price per share subject to an option and the grant price of a stock appreciation right.
 The per share exercise price of an incentive stock option, however, must not be less than the fair market value of a share of common stock on the grant date.
-The plan administrator generally will fix the maximum term of each option or stock appreciation right, the times at which each stock option or stock appreciation right will be exercised, and provisions requiring forfeiture of unexercised stock options or stock appreciation rights at or following termination of employment or service, except that no incentive stock option may have a term exceeding ten years.
-Stock options may be exercised by payment of the exercise price in any form of legal consideration specified by the plan administrator, including cash, shares (including cancellation of a portion of the shares subject to the award), outstanding awards or other property having a fair market value equal to the exercise price.
-Options may also be exercisable in connection with a broker-assisted sales transaction (a "cashless exercise") as determined by the plan administrator.
+The plan administrator generally will fix the maximum term of each option or stock appreciation right, the times at which each stock option or stock appreciation right will be exerciseable, and provisions requiring forfeiture of unexercised stock options may be exercised by payment of the exercise price in any form of legal consideration specified by the plan administrator, including cash, shares (including cancellation of a portion of the shares subject to the award), outstanding awards or other property having a fair market value equal to the exercise price.
+Options may also be exerciseable in connection with a broker-assisted sales transaction (a "cashless exercise") as determined by the plan administrator.
 The plan administrator determines methods of exercise and settlement and other terms of the stock appreciation rights.